robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ## 7. Conclusion

- In this study, we solved an image classification problem with our custom dataset using transfer learning and fine-tuning.
+ In this study, we solved an **`image classification`** problem with our custom dataset using **`transfer learning`** and **`fine-tuning`**.
 Transfer learning can be a great starting point for training a model when not possessing a large amount of data.
-It requires that a model has been pre-trained on a robust source task which can be easily adapted to solve a smaller target task like classifying the Buddha images.
+It requires that a model has been pre-trained on a robust source task which can be easily adapted to solve a smaller target task like classifying the **`Buddha images`**.
 Moreover, collecting our own set of images that cannot be classified with models pre-trained on ImageNet makes us think deeply about how ConvNet works with an image and how we handle the data before passing it through the model's layers.

 ## End Credit